');

 About Marshall, NC

-Marshall is a small community in North Carolina with a population of 846 residents.
-The median household income is $53,125 per year, which is near the national average.
-The median age in Marshall is 46.7 years.
+Marshall is a small community located in North Carolina with a population of 846 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,125 per year, which is 29% below the national median of $75,149.
+The median age of 46.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Marshall Ranks in North Carolina